confluence/python-textbok/python_notes/Useful_Libraries.rst

 * ``datetime.date`` is used to create dates which are not associated with a time.
 * ``datetime.time`` is used for times which are independent of a date.
 * ``datetime.datetime`` is used for objects which have both a date and a time.
-* ``datetime.timedelta`` objects store *differences* between dates, times or datetimes -- if we subtract one datetime from another, the result will be a timedelta.
+* ``datetime.timedelta`` objects store *differences* between dates or datetimes -- if we subtract one datetime from another, the result will be a timedelta.
 * ``datetime.timezone`` objects represent time zone adjustments as offsets from UTC.
 This class is a subclass of ``datetime.tzinfo``, which is not meant to be used directly.

 We can query these objects for a particular component (like the year, month, hour or minute), perform arithmetic on them, and extract printable string versions from them if we need to display them.
 Here are a few examples::